 What is a vehicle safety recall?

 A vehicle safety recall is a process whereby a vehicle manufacturer identifies a safety related defect of design or construction liable to cause significant risk of personal injury or death.
-Representatives of NZ manufacturers in conjunction with their parent company overseas may decide that a fault or defect falls outside these criteria and should still be classed as a safety related recall.
-In these situations the MIA protocols are followed in conjunction with an assessment made by NZTA.
+New Zealand representatives of manufacturers in conjunction with their parent company overseas may decide that a fault or defect falls outside these criteria and should still be classed as a safety related recall.
+In these situations the Motor Industry Association (MIA) protocols are followed in conjunction with an assessment made by Waka Kotahi NZ Transport Agency.

 What is the process for a recall?

-When a vehicle manufacturer has identified a safety related recall, their NZ representative sets about researching how many vehicles are currently in NZ.
-This is done by first assessing the manufacturer’s vehicle owners’ record system and then verifying this with the NZTA motor vehicle register.
+When a vehicle manufacturer has identified a safety related recall, their New Zealand representative sets about researching how many vehicles are currently in New Zealand.
+This is done by first assessing the manufacturer’s vehicle owners’ record system and then verifying this with the official motor vehicle register, managed by Waka Kotahi.
 There are strict criteria in place for authorising the release of vehicle owner details to third parties for safety or enforcement activities.

 What is a ‘ban flag’?

-A ban flag is a process that will prevent the vehicle from obtaining its next certification (WoF or CoF).
-This is a last resort process and will cause inconvenience for the vehicle owner.
+A ban flag is a process that will prevent the vehicle from obtaining its next certification (warrant of fitness (WoF) or certificate of fitness (CoF)).
+This is a last resort process because it will cause inconvenience for the vehicle owner.

-When is a ’ban flag’ going to be set on a vehicle?
+When is a ‘ban flag’ placed on a vehicle?

 Only after written contacts to the vehicle owner have met with no response and only when there is a high risk associated with a vehicle.